 - Search engine submission

 History of Search Engine

-Search engines have changed the way in which we find information, do research, shop for products and services, entertain ourselves and communicate with others.
+Search engines have changed how we find information, do research, shop for products and services, entertain ourselves, and communicate with others.

-1996 – There were two students’ page and Brin at Stanford University.
-Who built and tested Backup.
-It was a search engine site that was built by two Stand fort university students’ page and brain.
+1996 – There were two students’ pages and Brin at Stanford University.
+Who built and tested Backup?
+It was a search engine site that was built by two Stand fort university students’ pages and brains.
 Finally, backrub would become Google.
 This is another History of Search Engine Optimization

-1997-In the year 1997 Danny Sullivan launched Search Engine Watch, a website that is dedicated to providing news about the search industry, tips on searching the web, and information about how to rank websites better.
-After 10 years of leaving SEW, Sullivan founded another famous publication search engine land).
+1997-In the year 1997, Danny Sullivan launched Search Engine Watch, a website that is dedicated to providing news about the search industry, tips on searching the web, and information about how to rank websites better.
+After 10 years after leaving SEW, Sullivan founded another famous publication search engine Land).
 At that time Ask, Jeeves also debuted and Google.com was registered.
-The year 1997 is also known as History Of Search Engine Optimization
+The year 1997 is also known as the History Of Search Engine Optimization

-1998- With sponsored links and paid search Goto.com was launched. later on, yahoo bought goto.com and becomes the most sought after place for SEO-practitioner to get their page listed.
+1998- With sponsored links and paid search Goto.com was launched. later on, yahoo bought goto.com and becomes the most sought-after place for SEO-practitioner to get their page listed.
 Goto.com at the end acquired by Yahoo.
 Goto.com is also the History Of SEO.
-DMOZ it is the open directory project.
-It becomes the most sought-after place of SEO.
+DMOZ is an open directory project.
+It becomes the most sought-after place for SEO.

 In 2000, Yahoo pulled out the worst strategic move in search history and partnered with Google and let Google power its organic results rather than Inktomi.
 Google had been a little-known search engine beforehand.
 Needless to say!
 The result: each Yahoo search result said “Google Enabled” and they ended up launching their world’s largest rival and Google became a household name.
 Until this point, search engines ranked mainly on-page content-based sites, domain names, ability to be listed in the above-mentioned directories, and basic site structure (breadcrumbing).